MercierCorentin/shotgun/README.md

 ## License
-- All that is in `./resources/flipclock/*`: Copyright (c) 2013 Objective HTML, LCC shared under MIT LICENSE
+- All that is in `./resources/flipclock/*`: Copyright (c) 2013 Objective HTML, LCC shared under MIT LICENSE, copied from [flipclockjs.com](http://flipclockjs.com)
 - The rest is under [beerware license](https://en.wikipedia.org/wiki/Beerware) ;)